MultiSafepay/docs/content/integrations/prestashop-1-6.md

 ### Changed
 - Removed extra confirmation step in the checkout
 - Component and tokenization configurations have been moved from global level, to payment method level settings.
-Please make sure configuration is still correct by navigating to **Modules > Module Manager > Select your payment method**.
+Please make sure configuration is still correct by navigating to **Modules > Module Manager > Select your payment method**
-- Modules are now installable via PrestaShop backoffice
+- It is now possible to upload modules in the PrestaShop backend
 - All payment methods modules only can be activated when MultiSafepay main module is installed
-- Afterpay rebranding to Riverty
+- Re-brand AfterPay to Riverty

 ### Added
 - MyBank